5 surprising facts you didn't know about STIs

 5. Syphilis rates are at their highest since World War II

-A report by the Terrence Higgins Trust and British Association for Sexual Health & HIV (BASHH) recently revealed that syphilis cases have reached their highest level since the Second World War.
+A report by the Terrence Higgins Trust and the British Association for Sexual Health & HIV (BASHH) recently revealed that syphilis cases have reached their highest level since the Second World War.
 Over the last decade, syphilis cases in Europe have risen by 165% to an all-time high with 7,798 cases identified in the UK in 2017 (2).

 Syphilis is a bacterial infection and can be easily treated with a single shot of penicillin.
-However, if left untreated over many years it can spread to the brain and other organsand can be fatal.
+However, if left untreated over many years it can spread to the brain and other organs and can be fatal.

-The disease was almost eradicated in the UK in the 1980s but re-emerged at around the turn of the millennium and has been on the rise ever since.
+The disease was almost eradicated in the UK in the 1980s but re-emerged around the turn of the millennium and has been on the rise ever since.

-Medicheck your sexual health
+Your sexual health check

 References